Canon Inc.: Sponsorships

 In 1983, Canon came as the first title sponsors of the English football league The Football League, which was named The Canon League from 1983 to 1986, when the sponsorship was taken over by the Today newspaper.
+Canon also sponsored Italian football club Hellas Verona FC between 1982 and 1986 including during the 1984–85 Serie A which they won.

 From 1967 to 2003 Canon sponsored the Greater Hartford Open, now Travelers Championship.
 In Formula One, Canon sponsored Williams between 1985 and 1993, while they won World Drivers Championships for Nelson Piquet (1987), Nigel Mansell (1992) and Alain Prost (1993) and Four World Constructors Championships (1986, 1987, 1992, 1993).
 In the 2009 Singapore Grand Prix, Canon sponsored Brawn GP.
 Between 1994 and 1997 they also sponsored the South Sydney Rabbitohs.
 Since 2006, Canon has been helping the Red Cross provide support to 13 Red Cross National Societies across Europe, with focus on youth projects.
 Support from Canon includes financial contributions and donations of imaging equipment, including cameras, copying machines and digital radiography devices, as well as volunteer activities.

 Canon Europe has been a partner of World Press Photo for 16 years.
 World Press Photo promotes the professional standards in photography; organises the largest international contest for professional photojournalists; and acts as a worldwide platform for press photography.

 Canon Asia sponsored many competitions such as Canon Photomarathon and reality TV show Photo Face-Off.
 The latter is a reality TV show in which professional photographer Justin Mott is the judge and competes against amateur photographers.
-Justin started filming season 3 in April 2016 and that season aired at the end of that same year.
+Mott started filming season 3 in April 2016 and that season aired at the end of that same year.